 It appears in the highest probability that this pair of pistols was purchased new by Bolivar in Paris between 1804 and 1806.
 The firearms known to have belonged to Bolivar are very rare, and the correspondence of dates is no accident.
 Boutet had a showroom in Paris near the hotel where Bolivar resided.

 Bolivar's final desire to honor his most loyal collaborators is evidenced by another example.
 The pair of silver mounted pistols, also by Boutet, which had been presented to him by Lafayette in 1825, was given to a friend who was supporting him financially.
-This pair was sold for $ 1.8M including premium by Christie's on April 13, 2016.
+This pair was sold for $ 1.8M by Christie's in 2016.

 Le Page realized in January 1814 this pair of short and light pistols, 21 cm including the stock, which may be held by a young boy.
 Arms and case are inlaid with precious materials, with all the symbols of the Empire along with the Iron Crown which is more specifically an attribute to the King of Rome.

 The Emperor desired to express his confidence in the military future of his Aiglon.
 In a cartouche outside the box, the Centaur Chiron teaches the young Achilles to shoot.

 The Empire runs just after into a disaster, with an unforeseen consequence on the art market.
 Frustrated to have lost the access to Paris for ten years, the English antiquarians rush and start acquiring Napoleonic souvenirs.
 The pair of pistols of the King of Rome was purchased in 1816 by William Bullock, naturalist and explorer who was a very active creator of museums in London.

 This pair in its original case was sold for £ 960K by Sotheby's on July 8, 2015, lot 35.
 Please watch the video shared by Sotheby's: